LOADING ...

 and how in the hell can we get there

-But the of this discovery would be determined more by listeners
+But the value of this would be determined more by listeners

 than by treasure